 Students who cannot take the exam at the regular time because of religious obligations, conflicts with other proficiency exams, scheduled University classes/labs and other compelling academic conflicts, may request to take the conflict option.
-Conflict exams are usually scheduled for Wednesday evening 7-10 pm following the regular Saturday exam time; for the September 2, 2017, proficiency exam, the conflict date is Wednesday September 6th, 7-10 pm.
+Conflict exams are usually scheduled for Wednesday evening following the regular Saturday exam time; for the January 20 proficiency exam, and the conflict date is Wednesday, January 24, 2018, 7-10 pm.
 To request the conflict option, email firstname.lastname@example.org at least one week before the exam date, indicating the proficiency exam you would like to take and providing details of your conflict (e.g., course and name/email of instructor in case of a conflict with a class).
 Conflict requests are subject to approval by the Undergraduate Office and will only be granted for compelling reasons such as those mentioned above (but not, for example, to accommodate personal travel schedules)

 Students who would like to request a special accommodation such as wheelchair accessibility, extended testing time, distraction free environment, etc., will need to contact Liz Vonk (email@example.com) AFTER registering for the exam.

 If a student wishes to cancel their registration for the exam, they will need to send an email to firstname.lastname@example.org requesting to be removed from the list.
 Cancellations will be accepted until 5 pm the day before the exam.
 Any emails received after the deadline will not be accepted.

 If a student signs up for an examination but does not appear and write it, that will count as an attempt (see "Number of Attempts" below).
 However, a student may cancel a signup without penalty up until 5:00 p.m. the day before the examination date.

 |Friday, January 5||Wed., January 17 at 5 pm|